wbEPL/devCEQ/README.md

 ### Run an example microsimulation app

-Now, to launch an exemplary microsimulation app, run the following command in R console:
+Now, to launch an exemplary microsimulation app, run the following command in the R console:

 ```r
 library(devCEQ)